mathworks/docmaker/tbx/docerdoc/about.md

-# About Doc'er :hippopotamus:
+# About Doc_er :hippopotamus:

 ## Contributors

-Doc'er is developed by [David Sampson](https://uk.mathworks.com/matlabcentral/profile/authors/16247) at [MathWorks](https://uk.mathworks.com/services/consulting.html).
+Doc_er is developed by [David Sampson](https://uk.mathworks.com/matlabcentral/profile/authors/16247) at [MathWorks](https://uk.mathworks.com/services/consulting.html).

-Doc'er uses the [GitHub Markdown API](https://docs.github.com/en/rest/markdown) at [github.com](https://docs.github.com/), and the [GitHub Markdown CSS](https://github.com/sindresorhus/github-markdown-css) by [Sindre Sorhus](https://github.com/sindresorhus).
+Doc_er uses the [GitHub Markdown API](https://docs.github.com/en/rest/markdown) at [github.com](https://docs.github.com/), and the [GitHub Markdown CSS](https://github.com/sindresorhus/github-markdown-css) by [Sindre Sorhus](https://github.com/sindresorhus).

-The author thanks [Ken Deeley](https://uk.mathworks.com/matlabcentral/profile/authors/2987674) from MathWorks for his encouragement during the development of Doc'er.
+The author thanks [Ken Deeley](https://uk.mathworks.com/matlabcentral/profile/authors/2987674) from MathWorks for his encouragement during the development of Doc_er.

 ## History

 The [release notes](release-notes.md) detail new features, bug fixes, and compatibility considerations for each version.

-Doc'er replaces a previous MathWorks internal documentation tool, *DocTools*, by [Ben Tordoff](https://uk.mathworks.com/matlabcentral/profile/authors/1297191).
-Doc'er seeks to improve on DocTools by supporting authoring in Markdown and leveraging the Markdown ecosystem.
+Doc_er replaces a previous MathWorks internal documentation tool, *DocTools*, by [Ben Tordoff](https://uk.mathworks.com/matlabcentral/profile/authors/1297191).
+Doc_er seeks to improve on DocTools by supporting authoring in Markdown and leveraging the Markdown ecosystem.

-Doc'er was developed to build documentation for [GUI Layout Toolbox](http://www.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox), [Package Jockey](https://insidelabs-git.mathworks.com/dsampson/pj), and [Doc'er](https://insidelabs-git.mathworks.com/dsampson/docer) itself!
-The features of Doc'er reflect the needs of these projects.
+Doc_er was developed to build documentation for [GUI Layout Toolbox](http://www.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox), [Package Jockey](https://insidelabs-git.mathworks.com/dsampson/pj), and [Doc_er](https://insidelabs-git.mathworks.com/dsampson/docer) itself!
+The features of Doc_er reflect the needs of these projects.

-## Doc'er (disambiguation)
+## Doc_er (disambiguation)

-The "'" in "Doc'er" stands for "umentation".
+The "doc" in "Doc_er" stands for "documentation".

-Doc'er is pronounced the same as, but should not to be confused with, [Docker](https://docs.docker.com/) :whale:.
+Doc_er is pronounced the same as, but should not to be confused with, [Docker](https://docs.docker.com/) :whale:.

 ## See also